 Thanks for joining me today.

-Become a TOB Patron and get private episodes, workbooks, and e-coaching!
+Become a TOB Patron and get private episodes, videos, and workbooks

 The subconscious mind does what it’s told.
-Like I said earlier, it’s just like a computer!.
+It’s just like a computer.
 And in order to program it, we need to feed it what we want it to know.
 But doing that will take something you may not like… slowing down a little.

 We are such an instant gratification society.
 We want to get on the internet and learn something new right away.
 We want answers now.
 We can’t wait!
-We want to microwave our food and get our computer repaired as fast as possible.
+We want to microwave our food in 60 seconds and get our computer repaired as fast as possible.

-We’ve gotten shorter and shorter attention spans over the years leading to shorter tolerance levels and less patience.
+We’ve gotten shorter attention spans over the years leading to shorter tolerance levels and less patience.
 And our desire for instant gratification actually does something you may not expect:

 It distances us from our subconscious mind